 Chris Eakin is a qualified Yachtmaster and sails regularly in the English Channel with his wife.
 He has been a journalist on newspapers and with the BBC for more than 35 years.
 He lives in London.

 Andrew Eames was born in 1958.
 His career in journalism started in south-east Asia, where he travelled and lived for two years.
 From there he returned to the UK to work first on specialist magazines and then in guide book publishing.
 Ten years ago he went freelance, and has been writing travel and general interest features mainly for national newspapers, such as The Telegraph and The Times.
 He is the author of Crossing the Shadow Line, Four Scottish Journeys and Benn's London.
-His most recent book was The 8.55 to Baghdad.
-He lives in west London with his wife and two children.
+He is married with two children.

 Wayne and Lori Earl are the parents of the late Esther Earl and founders of the non-profit organization This Star Won't Go Out (tswgo.org), whose mission it is to financially assist families struggling through the journey of a child living with cancer.
 Together Wayne and Lori have created a financial and emotional support system for more than 50 families struggling with childhood cancer, giving out nearly $100,000, from purchases of TSWGO bracelets, through donations given individually, at LeakyCon, and Project for Awesome; and by fabulous fundraisers planned and implemented by individuals and groups.
 TSWGO also funds occasional projects that fit their mission statement, such as sponsoring events for children with cancer, giving financial support to pediatric cancer research, and other related projects.